zulip/zulip/templates/zerver/help/pm-mention-alert-notifications.md

 email/push notifications as though they were personal @-mentions.
 You can toggle whether you receive notifications for wildcard mentions.

+!!! tip ""

+    Unlike personal mentions, wildcard mentions do not trigger notifications in muted streams.

 {start_tabs}

 {settings_tab|notifications}